cs-uob/COMS10012/docs/contents.md

 We have selected a subset of lectures from a later-year unit on _Cloud Computing_ to give you an introduction to the topic.

-The Tuesday workshop will be a continuation of the Week 22 activities, but we still suggest that you watch the first cloud lectures before Tuesday week 23.
+Both workshops this week will be a continuation of the Week 22 activities, but we still suggest that you watch the first cloud lectures before Tuesday week 23.

+Both workshops this week still count towards your 75% attendance hurdle.

 **For Tuesday**: